IKoshelev/amd-like-modules/README.md

             });
 ```

-If at least one of the above features is enabled, it is possible to resolve some of the dependencies asynchronously.
+As long as at least one of the above feature is enbabled, it is possible to resolve some of the dependencies asynchronously.
 Each successfuly executed module will trigger a recheck for all modules that still have unresolved dependencies.

 ```javascript
 		window.simpleDefine.resolveNamedDependenciesInSameNamespaceBranch = true;